jbock-java/simple-component/README.md

 ### The `@Scope` and `@Singleton` annotations are ignored.

-Instead, you have one simple rule:
+Instead, you have the "same key, same bean" rule:

 > If two beans of the same *key* are injected by the same component, then they are the same bean instance.

-Here, "same key" means "same type and same qualifier".
+Here, "same key" means "same type" or, if a qualifier is used, "same key and same qualifier".
-You can still obtain multiple instances of a bean by injecting `Provider<TheBean>`.
+The SKSB-rule may seem restrictive at first, but please note that you can inject `Provider<TheBean> theBeanProvider` (and not just `TheBean theBean`).
+Calling `theBeanProvider.get()` will give you a freshly wired "distinct" bean instance every time.

 ### Note to dagger users